What Is Satanism? A Complete Guide to Types, Beliefs & History

 Modern tradition · Theistic with esoteric influences

-The Satanic Church bridges atheism and theistic practice.
-While sharing esoteric emphasis on individualism and ritual, it incorporates genuine belief in Satan as an actual spiritual entity worthy of veneration, and for atheists an symbol.
+The Satanic Church bridges atheistic and theistic practice.
+While sharing an emphasis on individualism and ritual, it incorporates genuine belief in Satan as an actual spiritual entity worthy of veneration.
+Rituals draw on esoteric traditions emphasizing personal transformation and acausal theory without extremist or illegal elements.

 Traditional Theistic Satanism